Safer at Home

 County Forest ATV Trail- Trail Map [PDF]

-To report a violation of the rules described above, please call the Chippewa County Sheriff’s Dispatch at (715) 726-7701.
+To report suspicious or illegal activities along the trail, please call the Chippewa County Sheriff’s Dispatch at (715) 726-7701.
 If possible, please record the license plate number of the suspect ATV.

 Hay Meadow Horse Trail- Trail Map [PDF]